Application of one-step method to parameter estimation in ODE models: Abstract

 \section{Abstract}

-We study the problem of parameter estimation for a system of ordinary differential equations based on noisy observations on the solution of the system.
-A classical estimation approach to this problem is the least squares method.
-Owing to a highly nonlinear character of the least squares criterion function and the need to employ repetitive numerical integration of the system, the latter method becomes computationally intense for most realistic systems.
-We propose the accelerated (ACCEL) least squares method, which starts from a preliminary $\sqrt{n}$-consistent estimator of the parameter of interest and next through a Newton-Raphson type step turns it into an asymptotically equivalent estimator to the least squares estimator.
-Additional computational burden of this step is negligible.
-We demonstrate excellent practical performance of the ACCEL least squares approach via simulations and real data examples.
+In this paper we study application of Le Cam's one-step method to parameter estimation in ordinary differential equations models.
+This computationally simple technique can serve as an alternative to numerical evaluation of the popular nonlinear least squares estimator, which typically requires the use of a multi-step iterative algorithm and repetitive numerical integration of the ODE system.
+The one-step method starts from a preliminary $\sqrt{n}$-consistent estimator of the parameter of interest and next turns it into an asymptotic (as the sample size $n\rightarrow\infty$) equivalent of the least squares estimator through a numerically straightforward procedure.
+We demonstrate performance of the one-step estimator via extensive simulations and real data examples.
 The method enables the researcher to obtain both point and interval estimates.
+The preliminary $\sqrt{n}$-consistent estimator that we use depends on nonparametric smoothing, and we provide a data driven methodology for choosing its tuning parameter and support it by theory.
+An easy implementation scheme of the one-step method for practical use is pointed out.